vmware-archive/Workshop/Lab05/README.md

    > dotnet run
    ```

-1. Hit the endpoint `http://localhost:5555/`.
+1. Open <http://localhost:5555/> in your favorite browser.
 You should see the following:

     ---